Note: 2-Material Accounting Policies:

 3. The Company's performance does not create an asset with an alternative use to the Company and the entity has an enforceable right to payment for performance completed to date.

-Revenue in excess of invoicing are classified as contract asset while invoicing in excess of revenues are classified as contract liabilities.
+Revenue in excess of invoicing is classified as contract asset while invoicing in excess of revenues is classified as contract liability.

 c Service Income: